rtoal/plang-glossary/README.md

 ### Dynamic Language
 A language in which tasks such as modifying code and adding types can be done at run time.

+### Dynamic Types
+The types of entities at run time.

 ### Dynamic Typing
 The state of having the types of some expressions not known until run time.